 Assessments are based primarily on observation of daily activities and events.
 Teachers and EYFS co-educators note in particular the learning which a pupil demonstrates spontaneously, independently and consistently in a range of contexts.
 Accurate assessment takes account of a range of perspectives including those of the pupil, parents and other adults who have significant interactions with the pupil.

-Our learning - Summer Term
+Our learning - Spring Term

 Personal, Social and Emotional Development is recognised as one of the building blocks of success in life.
 It supports children's development by helping them to interact effectively and develop positive attitudes to themselves and others and is crucial for children to lead healthy and happy lives.
 In Seedlings Nursery we support children through adult modelling and guidance.
 They learn to look after their bodies, manage their personal needs and learn about healthy eating by providing hands on activities, experiences and visiting our local Dental Practice.